novius/novius_metadata/README.md

 # Metadata for Novius OS

-Metadata is an application for Novius OS.
+Metadata is an application for Novius OS for adding metadata on models.

 ## Requirements